vikrampawar/stories/pages/AtThePark.md

 At this time of the day, usually Dassamia park is full of people.

-When I say people, it's mostly couples strewn all around the park.
+When we say people, it's mostly couples strewn all around the park.
 One would be amazed to see how innovative the positions are that these couples find to sit in the park.
 Hands and legs intertwined, making it hard to see where one ends and the other begins.
 The one objective seems to be that no air should pass between the couple.